William Rainsborowe: Earlier life

-Life in New England
+New England and Morocco

 William moved to the Massachusetts Bay Colony in the 1630s with his sisters, at one point living in Charlestown and was serving in the militia there in 1639.
 At some point, William and his brother, Thomas Rainsborough, were both involved in an expedition to the other Puritan colony, Providence Island colony, off the coast of Nicaragua.
-Providence Island fell to the Spanish in 1641.
+Providence Island fell to the Spanish in 1641 and became part of the New Kingdom of Granada.

+William was tasked with an expedition in 1637 to reclaim English civilians who were enslaved in Salé.
+The town that he planned to blockade was governed under the corsair Republic of Sale.
+During this blockade, he managed to destroy more than a dozen ships and killed hundreds.
+He eventually made alliances with Sidi al-Ayachi and the Sultan Mohammed esh-Sheikh es-Seghir, the expedition was a success, liberating 348 captives.

 Return to England in 1642

 Rainsborowe was called back to England upon the death of his father in 1642.
 He married a woman named Margery Jenney of Suffolk upon his return and almost immediately went to serve in the Navy.
 When war broke out in Ireland during the Irish Rebellion of 1641, he was part of an expedition there.
 He subsequently became an officer in a cavalry unit in 1644.
 He and his brother, Thomas Rainsborough, were both Levellers and probably members of the congregationalist churches known at the time as "Independents" (who were generally more militantly anti-Catholic and opposed to the Established Church than the Puritans).